TheOriginalStego/Roberto-updated-2025-/README.md

 In 2017, a second pump was added.
 The pumps are driven by having stacked PCBs from 2016.
 Furthermore, a shield made from veroboard was made.
 It works as a normal shield instead of an "inverted shield".
 This way if the Prismino dies, any other can be used.
 Also, the amount of liquid to be poured is now measured using a scale instead of a timer (ie no measurement).
 This required the hand to be redesigned and the design can be found on the Fusion360 account of Robopoly.

+## CHANGELOG
+In may 2025, repair and maintenance was done by Tibor Truong.
+The design of both hands was modified in order to adapt to various sizes of glasses and improve reliability.
+The loadcell was removed from it's plattform underneath the cup holder and was integrated directly into the cup holder (holder itself measures the weight).
+The switch that sensed the closing of the hands was replaced by a reed contact sensor.
+This ensures that contact is closed even when the arms don't touch very well (due to mechanical play).
+The existing two pumps were thoroughly cleaned with an 1% NaOH solution to get rid of the mold and other gunk that has been building up for years.

 ## Credits

 This project has been an ongoing one and a lot of people have been working on it without whom this wonderful robot would've never existed.